novalain/CS3242/README.md

 # mesh-simplification
-Mesh simplification using the half-edge data structure with random edge-collapse.
+Mesh simplification using half-edge data structure with random edge-collapse.

 To run:
 * Compile all .cpp files